nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Features
-This section shows all features and commands which is supported by PleaseHireUs.
+This section shows all features and commands which are supported by PleaseHireUs.

 <div markdown="block" class="alert alert-info">
 **:information_source: Info** <br>